C2SM/icon4py/liskov/README.md

 #### `!$DSL START CREATE()`

-This directive generates an OpenACC `DATA CREATE` statement for all output fields used in each DSL (icon4py) stencil.
-The directive also takes an **optional** keyword argument to specify extra fields to include in the `DATA CREATE` statement called `extra_fields`.
+This directive generates an OpenACC `DATA CREATE` statement.
+The directive requires an **optional** keyword argument to specify extra fields to include in the `DATA CREATE` statement called `extra_fields`.
 Here you can specify a comma-separated list of strings which should be added to the `DATA CREATE` statement as follows `extra_fields=foo,bar`.

 #### `!$DSL END CREATE()`